WaterBrush12/AirNet/docs/README.md

   - Mark an ESP32 as offline if it hasn’t sent data in the last 10 seconds.
   - Dashboard should automatically update device statuses in near real-time.
   - Use SQLite for basic persistent storage (e.g., logging latest data).

+- [ ] **Server should send requests to sensor when information is needed instead of sensor spamming json payloads at the backend even when not needed atm**

 - [ ] **Better looking map https://openmaptiles.org/**